Online Counseling (Telehealth): Easy, Convenient, and Secure

 You may be seeing online therapy provided by large corporate entities, or major drugstore chains.
 With online counseling at Life Counseling Institute, you’re getting a vetted, trained, skilled local professional who will be available to you within in your community, should you chose to do sessions in person at a later date.

-- Relationships struggles (via individual and yes, even online couples counseling)
+- Relationship struggles (via individual and yes, even online couples counseling)

 - Parenting stress: kids home from school and causing stress?
 Call us, we can help